 - Determine the suitability of a server for testing the application

-- Testing an application with load of tens, thousand and even thousands virtual users.
+- Testing an application with a load of tens, thousand and even thousands of virtual users.

-Session Id is a good example of this.
+Session-Id is a good example of this.
 When two scripts are recorded and compared using WDiff utility.
-Session ids in the two scripts should be different and WDiff highlight these values.
+Session ids in the two scripts should be different and WDiff highlights these values.

-Q #37.
-How will you stop the execution of script on error?
+Q #37) How will you stop the execution of a script on error?